Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 The RSU problem

 RSUs are particularly exposed.
-They vest as ordinary income, which means they're hit by ESSB 6346, the Social Housing Tax, and federal income tax at ordinary rates — not capital gains rates.
-A large RSU vest in 2028 could trigger all of these taxes simultaneously.
+They vest as ordinary income, so you pay federal tax at ordinary rates plus ESSB 6346 and WA Cares — not capital-gains rates.
+They also count toward your employer's Social Housing and JumpStart base.
+A large RSU vest in 2028 can trigger all of these at once.

-Stock option gains are carved out of the Social Housing Tax.
+Stock option gains are carved out of both Seattle payroll taxes.
 But most tech workers receive RSUs, not options.

 The planning window